GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

         enabled.
 See the :option:`--enable-dynamic-loading` option of the :option:`configure` action.

-**PyQt5**
+**Target Python version**
-    is used to specify that the application is a PyQt5 application.
+    is used to specify version of Python that you are targetting.

-**PyQt4**
+**Target PyQt version**
-    is used to specify that the application is a PyQt4 application.
+    is used to specify that the application is either a PyQt4 or a PyQt5 application.

 **Use console (Windows)**
     is checked if the application should use a console.
 Specifically it adds